CAF Combat Boot Lacing

 Tricky to lace correctly

-• One way to easily alternate all crossovers is to begin with the end nearest the little toe and to lace diagonally left and right all the way to the top of the boot.
-Only then is the other end (nearest the big toe) similarly laced diagonally all the way to the top of the boot.
-The "big toe" end will then naturally be on top at each crossover.
+• One way to easily alternate all crossovers is to begin with the end nearest the little toe and lace diagonally left and right all the way to the top of the boot.
+Next, take the end nearest the big toe and similarly lace diagonally all the way to the top of the boot.
+The “big toe” end will then naturally be on top at each crossover.

 • This lacing is also used by some Canadian ice hockey players, who believe that it creates a tighter fit for ice skates.
 In this context it is often referred to simply as “Canadian Lacing”.

 (Excerpt from the official document A-DH-265-000/AG-001, dated 15-Dec-2017):